mahadhitia/SQL-Data-Definition-Language-Project/README.md

-# SQL-Data-Definition-Language-Project
+# SQL-Mahadhitia-Commerce-Database

 Hi 👋, welcome friends!<br>
-In SQL, Data Definition Language (DDL) is a subset of SQL used to define and manage the structural blueprint of a database.
-On this page, we will explore a DDL project I created to demonstrate how database structures are designed and implemented.
+In SQL, Data Definition Language (DDL) is used to define and manage the structural blueprint of a database, while Data Manipulation Language (DML) is used to insert, update, and manage the data stored within it.
+In this project, we will explore how a relational database is designed, implemented, and populated using Microsoft SQL Server, from creating tables, constraints, and relationships to loading business data from CSV files into the database.

 ![](https://github.com/mahadhitia/SQL-Data-Definition-Language-Project/blob/main/Images/Mahadhitia-logo.png)